PhilippeR26/Airdrop-for-Starknet/airdrop-tuto.md

 I added 3 of my personal accounts, to be able to perform some tests.
 The result is [here]( scripts/listAddressesGoerli.json) .

-Several TS codes will now be used, using the Goerli Testnet.
+Several TS codes will now be used, using the Starknet Goerli Testnet.
 > All these scripts can be read [here](./ scripts), and you can run them directly in my tuto repo [here](https://github.com/PhilippeR26/starknet.js-workshop-typescript/tree/main/src/scripts/merkleTree/airdropSJS6Goerli).

 The first script is using the [starknet-merkle-tree](https://www.npmjs.com/package/starknet-merkle-tree) library.